Autonomous Finance Operations

 Pattern recognition at scale is a machine task

 A $47,000 duplicate vendor payment sits in your AP ledger.
 A customer payment was applied to the wrong invoice three weeks ago.
 An intercompany balance is off by $12,000 because someone keyed a transaction into the wrong entity.
 Your current anomaly detection method: someone notices it during reconciliation.
 Maybe.
-Pattern recognition across large transaction volumes is exactly the kind of task humans do poorly and machines do well.
+Pattern recognition across large transaction volumes is exactly the kind of task humans do poorly, and machines do well.

 54%